hindu-comm/mail_stream_indology/2013/07/Digital_Versions_of_/15__Stella_Sandahl.md

 > http://www.amazon.com/books/dp/9748235874
 >
-> ​Legal or not, version 1.0 at least seems to have been distributed in the USA and internationally.
+> Legal or not, version 1.0 at least seems to have been distributed in the USA and internationally.
 >
-> DW​
+> DW
 >
 > _______________________________________________
 > INDOLOGY mailing list